Psivant/stormmsite/docs/README.md

     details: Psivant Therapeutics releases STORMM as free and open-source software to bring together a community and advance molecular science.
-Marketing the softare does not hold as much value as running an active development project that can invite collaborations with academics or other experts basd on  mutual goals.
+Marketing the softare does not hold as much value as running an active development project that can invite collaborations with academics or other experts based on mutual goals.

   - title: Development Philosophy
     details: A programming style that harnesses the most practical improvements in C++ without bewildering programmers familiar with C, building a class and API structure that makes it easy to find where the intense math happens to translate equations into molecular structures.
 The developers of STORMM strive for a clean and accessible tool kit.
-    link: ./dev-philosophy.md
+    link: ./dev-philosophy

   - title: A Radical New Approach to Molecular Dynamics
     details: Unique algorithms and groudbreaking data structures come together for exceptional